flare-labs-ltd/fasset-bots/README.md

 ## FAsset bots

-The system that allows setting up an Agent and automate actions to events that require quick reactions (collateral reservation, minting, redemption, low collateral ratio).
+The automated system that works on behalf of a user.
+It allows setting up an Agent and automate actions to events that require quick reactions (collateral reservation, minting, redemption, low collateral ratio).

 ## Documentation
 See [documentation](./docs/README.md) for more.